The changes that parole sponsors must consider after the program's reactivation.

-Sponsors should be attentive to the changes in the application process following the recent reactivation of the program.
+Sponsors should be attentive to changes in the application process following the recent reactivation of the program.

-Although an initial cost of 30 dollars was proposed for the fingerprint registration, this has not been implemented, and sponsors will not have to pay for this procedure at this time.
+Although an initial cost of 30 dollars was proposed for fingerprint registration, this has not been implemented, and sponsors will not have to pay for this procedure at this time.

 According to Pentón and Novo, it is not necessary to print the notification: it can be presented directly from the mobile phone at the assigned office.
 The process for taking fingerprints is functioning, although with some delays.